 An Overview of Corporate Governance

 The Company persists in refining the basic system of its corporate governance.
-As a company incorporated in the People's Republic of China (the "PRC"), the Company adopts the Company Law of the People's Republic of China and other related laws and regulations as the basic guidelines for the Company's corporate governance.
-As a company dual-listed in Hong Kong and the United States, the current Articles of Association are in compliance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("the Listing Rules") and the regulatory requirements for non-US companies listed in the United States.
+As a company incorporated in the People's Republic of China (the "PRC"), the Company adopts the Company Law of the People's Republic of China and other relevant laws and regulations as the basic guidelines for the Company's corporate governance.
+As a company dual-listed in Hong Kong and the United States, the Company strives to ensure compliance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and the regulatory requirements for non-US companies listed in the United States.

-For the financial year ended 31 December 2015, save that the roles of Chairman and Chief Executive Officer of the Company were performed by the same individual.
-In the Company's opinion, through supervision by the Board and the Independent Non-Executive Directors, with effective control of the Company's internal check and balance mechanism, the same individual performing the roles of Chairman and Chief Executive Officer can achieve the goal of improving the Company's efficiency in decision-making and execution and effectively capturing business opportunities.
-Many leading international corporations also have similar arrangements.
+For the financial year ended 31 December 2019, the roles of Chairman and Chief Executive Officer of the Company were performed by the same individual.
+In the Company's opinion, through supervision by the Board of Directors (the "Board") and the Independent Non-Executive Directors of the Company, with effective control of the Company's internal check and balance mechanism, the same individual performing the roles of Chairman and Chief Executive Officer can enhance the Company's efficiency in decision-making and execution and effectively capture business opportunities.
+Many leading international corporations around the world also have similar arrangements.
 Save as stated above, the Company was in compliance with all the code provisions under the Corporate Governance Code as set out in Appendix 14 to the Listing Rules (the "Corporate Governance Code") in the year 2019.

 Overall Structure of the Corporate Governance